DevelopersContrib/test-agentdao/CONFIGURATION.md

    - Verify your API key is correct
    - Check your OpenAI account has sufficient credits
    - Ensure you're using a supported model

+4. **Web3/Blockchain errors**
+   - Ensure MetaMask is installed and connected
+   - Verify you're on the correct network (Base mainnet)
+   - Check that you have sufficient ETH for gas fees
+   - Ensure the ADAO token contract is accessible
+   - Verify your wallet has the required permissions

 ### Getting Help